SamiAhmed7777/electrum-nyc/contrib/osx/README.md

 Building Mac OS binaries
 ========================

-This guide explains how to build Electrum-NMC binaries for macOS systems.
+This guide explains how to build Electrum-NYC binaries for macOS systems.

 ## 1. Building the binary